Posts by Kate

 Services

-Affordable Critiques, Query Letters, & Pitches for Picture Book Writers
+Affordable Critiques, Query Letters, & Custom Pitches for Picture Book Writers

 I critique picture book manuscripts with an eye to concept, voice, heart, diction/lyricism, world-building, and overall story arc.
 I’ll leave comments throughout your manuscript, plus write a paragraph (often more) of overall feedback.
 Ideally, picture book manuscripts should keep word count under 600.
 Character-driven narrative fiction is my specialty.
-I have also published various poems in children’s magazines and my rhyming picture book Poo-Dunit?
-A Forest Floor Mystery released from Candlewick in June of 2022.
+I have also published various poems in children’s magazines and Poo-Dunit?
+A Forest Floor Mystery is a rhyming picture book I published with Candlewick.
 So yes, you may send rhyme. 🙂 To read more about what my critiques entail, see my post here.

 Turnaround time: I deliver a manuscript critique within one week of receiving payment.